 See below for commonly asked rule questions and any rules differing from the SPARC Standards.

-- Kilobots events run weight classes of 1lb Antweights, 1kg (2.2lb) Kilobots, and 3lb Beetleweights
+- Kilobots events run weight classes of 1lb Antweight Masters, 1lb Antweight Rookie, 3lb Beetleweights, and now also 150gram Fleaweights!

 - Weight bonuses: Shuffler 50%, True Walker 100%

-- Your bot should have its name displayed for the audience to see.
+- Your bot must have its name displayed for the audience (and announcer) to see.

 - No fire or explosive weapons, liquid, radio jamming.
 Think “bashing.”